-You’ve reached the end of your 7-Day Sugar Detox Challenge and you’re feeling amazing!
+You’ve reached the end of your Further Food Sugar Detox and you’re feeling amazing!
 But now what?
 How do you transition so that you stay sugar-free and don’t go on an all-out sugar bender?
 To support your post sugar-detox challenge transition, check out these helpful tips and resources from Beth Romanski, an Integrative Nutrition Health Coach.
 Keep these 4 tips in mind in your post-sugar detox diet.

 1. Celebrate your success!

-You’ve made it through 7 days without sugar—that’s a BIG deal!
+You’ve made it through the Sugar Detox without sugar—that’s a BIG deal!
 Take some time to write down how you feel—give yourself credit for your successes, even if it wasn’t always easy or “perfect.”
 There’s always room to improve and to learn more with another challenge in the future, so be proud of yourself for what you achieved this time around.
 Small steps add up so don’t ever think it has to be all or nothing.
 Post sugar detox, you can also celebrate with a non-food reward like a massage or pedicure or new workout gear to support your healthy lifestyle efforts.
 These positive reinforcements will help you to remember how good you felt if you are tempted to revert to unhealthy habits in the future.

 2. Reintroduce foods carefully